Azure-Samples/compute-dotnet-create-virtual-machines-from-generalized-image-or-specialized-vhd/README.md

 - csharp
 products:
 - azure
-services: Compute
+extensions:
-platforms: dotnet
+- services: Compute
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on creating virtual machines from generalized image or specialized VHD in C# #

  Azure Compute sample for managing virtual machines -
   - Create a virtual machine
   - Deallocate the virtual machine
   - Generalize the virtual machine
   - Capture the virtual machine to create a generalized image
   - Create a second virtual machine using the generalized image
   - Delete the second virtual machine
   - Create a new virtual machine by attaching OS disk of deleted VM to it.

 ## Running this Sample ##